 Tree ringing- Not enough resolution to produce a smooth wall; has micro-stepping artifacting.

 Notes from Thomas Sanladerer’s Improve Your Prints video

-It took a long time for me to print 3D Benchy and I’m glad I did.
+It took a long time for me to print 3D Benchy, but I am glad I did, finally.
 It led me to learning more about how to make better prints.

 I designed this finial and hook for my bedroom windows and along the way I fell in love with the color magenta.
 Somehow, during my life, I missed the fact that this color is between red and blue.
 I always thought of it as a pink and it isn’t.
 Pink is a whitened red.
 This fuchsine, fuchsia, or magenta has a cooling quality.
 I experienced it first hand as I had printed a finial in red initially and placed in on the rod.
 The red was too much of a bright but uninteresting color in that position.
 I felt the mix was perfect when I changed to magenta.
 It was colorful enough to demand attention, but did so in a relaxing way.